chihlinwei/ArgentinaSSP245/tutorials/tute1.md

 # Excercises

-- Display the average seafloor climate projections of export POC flux (epc), dissolved oxygen concentration (o2), pH values (ph), and potential temperature (thetao) from 2081 to 2100.
+- Show the average projections for seafloor climate variables including export POC flux (epc), dissolved oxygen concentration (o2), pH values (ph), and potential temperature (thetao) from 2081 to 2100.

-- Display the average seafloor climate changes of export POC flux (epc), dissolved oxygen concentration (o2), pH values (ph), and potential temperature (thetao) between 1950 to 2000 and 2081 to 2100.
+- Display the average seafloor climate changes for export POC flux (epc), dissolved oxygen concentration (o2), pH values (ph), and potential temperature (thetao) between 1950 to 2000 and 2081 to 2100.

-- Display the average climate change hazards of export POC flux (epc), dissolved oxygen concentration (o2), pH values (ph), and potential temperature (thetao) from 2081 to 2100.
+- Show the average climate change hazards for export POC flux (epc), dissolved oxygen concentration (o2), pH values (ph), and potential temperature (thetao) from 2081 to 2100.

-- Display the cumulative impacts based on climate change hazards (or impacts) of export POC flux (epc), dissolved oxygen concentration (o2), pH values (ph), and potential temperature (thetao) from 2081 to 2100.
+- Display the cumulative impacts of climate change hazards for export POC flux (epc), dissolved oxygen concentration (o2), pH values (ph), and potential temperature (thetao) from 2081 to 2100.

-- Display the average seafloor gradient-based climate velocity magnitudes from 2081 to 2100.
+- Show the average seafloor gradient-based climate velocity magnitudes from 2081 to 2100.

-- Display the cumulative impacts based climate velocity magnitudes of export POC flux (epc), dissolved oxygen concentration (o2), pH values (ph), and potential temperature (thetao) from 2081 to 2100.
+- Display the cumulative impacts of climate velocity magnitudes for export POC flux (epc), dissolved oxygen concentration (o2), pH values (ph), and potential temperature (thetao) from 2081 to 2100.